stenglein-lab/Tidyverse_learning/learning_to_plot_and_manipulate_data_in_the_tidyverse.md

-# Learning to plot and manipulate data in the tidyverse
+# Plotting and manipulating data with the tidyverse

 **[Mark Stenglein](https://www.stengleinlab.org/)**
 **March, 2021**